 - Overcommunicate Your Culture Deck ― A culture deck is useless unless it is being used.
 By weaving your culture deck into your daily operations, employees are more likely to leverage it.

 It is important to bear in mind that an effective culture deck evolves over time.
 As your business grows and changes, so should your culture deck.
 Therefore, you should continuously refine and update your culture deck so that it reflects your business and its history.

 You may also want to consider making your culture deck available to the public.
 Doing so will not only help potential new employees determine whether they align with you, but it may also help strengthen your relationship with your customers.

 A culture deck is a business’ internal compass that iterates to everyone within the organisation what is expected and is used to establish a business’ culture.

-The key to creating an effective culture deck is to focus on your mission and core values, to be transparent, to involve as many people as possible in the creation process and finally to weave the culture deck into your business’ daily operations.
+The key to creating an effective deck is to focus on your mission and core values, to be transparent, to involve as many people as possible in the creation process and finally to weave the it into your business’ daily operations.

 Ultimately, a culture deck should be easy to reference and should contain practical information that is simple to both understand and apply.